leecaochang/mesa-core/README.md

 ## Status

-mesa-core v1.0 is ready for use: profile storage and inheritance, enforcement with confirmation, the MCP retrieval tools, and privacy controls are all implemented.
+mesa-core v1.1 is ready for use: profile storage and inheritance, enforcement with confirmation, the MCP retrieval tools, privacy controls, and the advisory lease protocol are all implemented.
+Multi-agent lease preemption is planned for v2.

 ```bash
 git clone https://github.com/sfox38/mesa-core